alexmacy/D3.js-v4-for-Sublime-Text/README.md

 D3.js v4 for Sublime Text 3
 ===========================

-A collection of code completions and snippets to make working with D3.js a little easier and quicker.
+This is a collection of code completions and snippets to make working with and learning [D3.js][D3js] a little easier and quicker.

-## Featuring:
+## Featuring: ##
 * code completions for the entire version 4 of D3.js library.

 * code snippets for the changes from v3 to v4.